kdeldycke/awesome-engineering-team-management/readme.md

 How to find users, grow your customer base and make people talks about you product.

-- [Marketing for Engineers](https://github.com/LisaDziuba/Marketing-for-Engineers) - Lots of resources to help bootstrap your marketing activies and solve practical tasks.
+- [Marketing for Engineers](https://github.com/LisaDziuba/Marketing-for-Engineers) - Lots of resources to help bootstrap your marketing activities and solve practical tasks.

 - [How the biggest consumer apps got their first 1,000 users](https://www.lennyrachitsky.com/p/how-the-biggest-consumer-apps-got) - How the biggest apps out there started: from going to your user directly (both online and offline), creating FOMO and word-of-mouth, to build a community first and get press.